 For a lot of us, the weekends are when we are most likely to spend money, either by eating out, going to the movies, going bowling or any other activity.

 Once a month plan for a no spend weekend.
-Choose free activities, eat all your meals and home and enjoy that extra cash in your pocket.
+Choose free activities, eat all your meals and home and enjoy that extra cash in your pocket. read these tips to rock a no spend challenge.

 5. Combine Car Trips